NSYNC: 2001–2007: Celebrity, hiatus, Timberlake's exit and breakup announcement

-Joey Fatone and Lance Bass have offered a different perspective on NSYNC's split, indicating that a lack of transparency left them unprepared for the prospect of a breakup.
+Joey Fatone, Lance Bass, and Chris Kirkpatrick have offered a different perspective on NSYNC's split, indicating that a lack of transparency left them unprepared for the prospect of a breakup.

 In a 2019 interview on The Jenny McCarthy Show, Fatone said the group believed they would be reuniting because they were young and "didn't know better at first."
 He then went on to say that the momentum of the Justified album and tour was the reason for prolonging a group reunion that would result in new music.
 Recalling a conversation he'd had with his bandmates, Fatone elaborated: "I said, 'Listen, I'm all good with everybody doing their own shit.
 I'm totally fine with it, just let us know next time.'
 Meaning: I could've done a lot more shit than sit around waiting for your dumb ass while you're going out on tour.
 I could've, honestly.
-'Cause the minute we parted our ways in the sense of a group I was like 'Shit, I went and did Broadway - I did Rent on Broadway, I did Little Shop of Horrors.'
-I started doing things at first, I was waiting 'cause I know that when you do an album and you're doing stuff with a group it takes a long—it's a long, i-it's a process.
-So it was interesting.
+'Cause the minute we parted our ways in the sense of a group I was like, shit, I went and did Broadway—I did Rent on Broadway, I did Little Shop of Horrors ...
 I was just like 'Dude, just let me know next time,' I said.
 'Cause next time I ain't waiting for nobody."

+Lance Bass has addressed the breakup on multiple occasions over the years, beginning with comments made shortly after Timberlake's departure and continuing in his memoir and later interviews.
+In September 2004, Bass told Fox News columnist Roger Friedman that new music from NSYNC "all depends on whether Justin wants to do it, and he doesn't."
+Several years later, while promoting his memoir, Bass told the Orlando Sentinel that the group was "definitely broken up" rather than on hiatus, adding that Timberlake "made it clear that he wouldn't be interested in discussing another album any time soon."